We are a local tax firm that are experts in IRS tax debt problems and tax matter issues. We resolve your IRS tax problems for good.

 Offer in Compromise

-If you can’t full pay under an installment agreement, you may propose a partial payment installment agreement or an offer in compromise (OIC).
+if you can’t full pay under an installment agreement, you may propose a partial payment installment agreement or an offer in compromise (OIC).

 An OIC is an agreement between you and the IRS that resolves your tax liability by payment of an agreed upon reduced amount.